SysML Internal Block Diagram Modeling Guidelines

 - Flow Port: Flow Port is deprecated in accordance with SysML specification and is defined for backward compatibility.
 The functionality of non-atomic Flow Ports is supported with Proxy Ports typed by Interface Blocks owning Flow Properties.
 Flow Properties are not deprecated.
 The specification of what can flow is achieved by typing the Flow Port with a specification of things that flow.
 This can include typing an atomic Flow Port with a single type (Block, Value Type, or Signal) representing the items that flow in or out, or typing a non-atomic Flow Port with a Flow Specification which lists multiple items that can flow.
 In general, Flow Ports are intended to be used for asynchronous, broadcast, or send-and-forget interactions.
 Note that only non-atomic Flow Ports can be conjugated.
 Once conjugated, all the directions of the typing Flow Specification's items are negated.

-- Part Property and value properties are not a SysML Stereotype but a Classification.
+- Part Property and Value Property are not a SysML Stereotype but a Classification.
 Hence here are the rules applied:

 - A Part typed by a Block in Rhapsody, is transformed to a Property stereotyped PartProperty in MagicDraw